pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * Who is your best friend?
 What about this person makes them so special?
 * Ideally, what characteristics would your friends have?
 * What have your friends taught you?
-* Do You Have a Best Friend?
+* Do You Have a Best friend?
-* How Often Do You Spend One-on-One Time With Your Closest Friends?
+* How Often Do You Spend One-on-One Time With Your Closest friends?
-* How Do You Feel About Introducing Friends from Different Parts of Your Life?
+* How Do You Feel About Introducing friends from Different Parts of Your Life?
-* Do You Find It Easier to Make New Friends Online or In Person?
+* Do You Find It Easier to Make New friends Online or In Person?
-* How Good a Friend Are You?
+* How Good a friend Are You?
-* How Have You Helped a Friend in a Time of Need?
+* How Have You Helped a friend in a Time of Need?
-* Do You Like Your Friends?
+* Do You Like Your friends?
-* Is Competitiveness an Obstacle to Making or Keeping Friendships?
+* Is Competitiveness an Obstacle to Making or Keeping friendships?
-* How Should You Handle the End of a Friendship?
+* How Should You Handle the End of a friendship?
 * Have You Ever Felt Left Out?